Digital Photo Plan for Success

 Work assigned with a deadline date will not be accepted after that date.
 Late deadline work will receive a score of zero.
 Class assignments may be turned in any time during the three-week progress report period.
 If you have a question as to whether an assignment is a deadline or class assignment, see Mr. Adney.
 Tests, quizzes, and timed activities must be completed in-class.

-It is very difficult to maintain a passing grade with zeros averaged into the term grade.
+It is very difficult to maintain a passing grade with zeros averaged into the term grade and as a result Mr. Adney believes in a liberal late work turn-in policy.
 Please work hard to be a responsible student.
 If you get behind on time or need extra help, join us for Advisory!
 Computer reservations for advisory are on a first come first serve basis.

 “Absent” is defined as nonattendance in an assigned class or activity for more thank one-half of the period (PUHSD Governing Board Policy J-1561 JHR).